illusory0x0/illu-conv.mbt/README.mbt.md

 ## Error Handling

-All tokenization functions can raise `StrConvError` for invalid input:
+All tokenization functions can raise `StrConvError` for invalid input.
+Internally, this uses the common `LexError` type from the `conv_error` package:

 ```moonbit
 ///|